utilizable/snippets/notes/btrfs.md

 ## 💡 Tips

-  - Nested subvolumes are skiped - you can use this technique to save space (eg. excluding /var/logs by creating @logs subovlume and attached it into /var/logs),
+  - Nested subvolumes are skiped - you can use this technique to save space (eg. excluding /var/logs by creating @logs subovlume and attached it into /var/logs)
-  - The best option is to have separate boot partition, in a case of error's you can use Antynea/grub-btrfs utility to boot into previous snapshot and preform rollback,
+  - The best option is to have separate boot partition, in a case of error's you can use Antynea/grub-btrfs utility to boot into previous snapshot and preform rollback
-  - `btrbk` give's you posibility to sync. snapshots with remotes,
+  - `btrbk` give's you posibility to sync. snapshots with remotes
-  - You can boot your snapshot as [systemd-nspawn](https://wiki.archlinux.org/title/Systemd-nspawn#Use_Btrfs_subvolume_as_container_root) container,
+  - You can boot your snapshot as [systemd-nspawn](https://wiki.archlinux.org/title/Systemd-nspawn#Use_Btrfs_subvolume_as_container_root) container

-  - How to restore,
+  - How to restore:

     - Boot to previous snapshot
     - ```sh
       cat /etc/fstab                                                # search for partition which is mounted as / mount /dev/sda3 /mnt                                          # mount this partition into /mnt